Tairovik/personal-site/content/pages/index.md

         avatar_alt: Desmond Eagle's photo
         position: 'CEO and founder, All Up'
         content: >-
-          Professor Seid is great to work with, mixing his practical and academic experience.
+          Professor Seid is a pleasure to work with, mixing his practical and academic experience.
 Great communication and turnaround rate.
 Highly recommend him!
       - author: Omar Alkandri